REAP recognizes and addresses the myriad socio-economic factors that have an impact on community-members’ well being.

 Prenatal Health Care and Early Childhood Development

 REAP funds a lunch program for 34 Duha School Complex primary school teachers.
 These teachers, in spite of being on the bottom of the pay scale, have the longest day of work (7 A.M. to 5 P.M).
 Until three years ago, they went without lunch while at work.
-Our primary teacher lunch program boosts teacher morale, provides a nutritious meal, bolsters the energy needed to sustain the rigors of teaching.
+Our primary teacher lunch program not only provides teachers with a nutritious meal, but also bolsters their morale and the energy they need to sustain the rigors of teaching.

 The Duha School Complex recognizes that sanitary toilets are essential to a quality education as they can reduce illnesses that can lead to conditions that include malnutrition, diminished concentration, attendance, focus, and physical development.
 Access to on-site toilets vs. commercial toilets (or having to go home to relieve oneself during the school day) is a vital element of a quality learning program.
-As such, the school has several toilets that include those are accessible to students with disabilities.
+As such, REAP added six toilets, a few of which are accessible to students with disabilities.

 Access to Water